 Lamb.
 Some folks love it, and others just don't appreciate the flavor.
-No matter your mindset, smoked leg of lamb is a recipe you may really enjoy, even if you never really cared for the taste of lamb before.
+No matter your mindset, smoked leg of lamb is a recipe you may really enjoy, even if you never really cared for its taste before.

 the grill or smoker.
 The boneless meat is tied into a uniform shape using string or a string-mesh bag.
 The consistent shape ensures even cooking.

 If your boneless leg of lamb had been tied, remove its bindings so it's easier to marinate.
 After it's been marinated, tie it back together and season its exterior with a bit of herb-rich dry rub.